 So back to Robin Lewis Makes.
 Not surprising that Robin has a full segment on how to build a baby cradle with natural materials.
 It is a particularly beautiful, swinging baby cradle at that!
 Another gift to remember in his family.
 Check it out.
 See for yourselves.

 Let your imagination go.
 Use what you have or can find around you.
-Get into making these and many other DIY toys, a baby cradle, and other sustainable gifts.
+Get into making these and many other DIY toys, a baby cradle, tables, and other sustainable gifts.
 Love to see what fun creations you come up with!